BryanSCL/BryanSCL/README.md

 ## About Me

-I build small gamified learning tools focused on workplace health and safety (WSH).
+Exploring gamified learning tools for workplace health and safety (WSH), using AI-assisted workflows.

-Currently exploring how simple interactive games can improve engagement and learning.

 ---